deepakshrma/node-behance-api/README.md

     }
 });
 ```
-###Error handling with *node-behance-api
+###Error handling with node-behance-api
 Error handling with this module is very easy.
-You can specify the menditory params with options.
-If the params value is true.
-It means it is manditory for given API's.
+You can specify the mandatory param with options.
+If the param value is true.
+It means it is mandatory for given API’s.
 ``` javascript
 "newapi": {
     "name": "newapis",